rorm-orm/docs/docs/rorm/transactions.md

 ## Using a Guard

-When a single transaction may be used across function calls, or when either a transaction or the database itself may be passed to these functions, a `TransactionGuard` can be used.
+When either a transaction or the database itself may be passed to a function, a `TransactionGuard` can be used.
 It can be retrieved by an `Executor`, which is implemented by both the `Transaction` and `Database`.
 The guard is responsible for committing the transaction if necessary; since mid-transaction